Academic Difficulty and Appeals

 Withdraw from UNC

 Withdrawal refers to the official process of dropping all classes in an academic term (fall, spring, summer).
-There are different ways you can withdraw from your enrollment: academic withdrawal (personal, financial, etc.), medical withdrawal (either physical or psychological) and administrative withdrawals (typically for disciplinary purposes, etc.).
-To learn more about academic, medical and administrative withdraws, please see the the university catalog and information on the registrar’s website.
+There are different ways you can withdraw from your enrollment: academic withdrawal (personal, financial, etc.), medical withdrawal (either physical or psychological), and administrative withdrawals (typically for disciplinary purposes, etc.).
+To learn more about academic, medical and administrative withdraws, please see the university catalog and information on the registrar’s website.
 Scroll down to “Withdrawals” and review the type of withdrawal that fits your situation.
 You are always welcome to see an advisor to discuss which option is best for you.
-Keep in mind that when you are ready to resume your studies, you will need to complete the Return to Carolina survey and process through Undergraduate Admissions.
+Keep in mind that when you are ready to resume your studies, you will need to complete the Return to Carolina survey and process it through Undergraduate Admissions.

 Returning to UNC/Non-Traditional Readmission